HOUSE JOINT RESOLUTION 3

 BE IT RESOLVED BY THE LEGISLATURE OF THE STATE OF NEW MEXICO:

 SECTION 1.
-It is proposed to amend Article 4 of the constitution of New Mexico by adding a new section to read:
+It is proposed to amend Article 2, Section 13 of the constitution of New Mexico to read:

 - 3 -